Analysis | There remains no reason to trust Trump’s rhetoric about the coronavirus pandemic

 This difference between what Trump was saying out loud and what he was saying quietly was itself captured in a conversation with Woodward.

-“I wanted to always play it down,” Trump said on March 19.
+“I wanted to always play it down,” Trump said March 19.
 “I still like playing it down, because I don’t want to create a panic.”

 With less than three weeks until the end of the 2020 presidential race, Trump continues to argue that the pandemic is not as bad as it actually is.
-On at least 12 days since the beginning of September, he’s explicitly stated that the country is “rounding the corner” on the virus — even as the number of confirmed cases is again heading back upward.
+On at least 12 days since the beginning of September, he has explicitly stated that the country is “rounding the corner” on the virus — even as the number of confirmed cases is again heading upward.

 We are now at the front end of the pandemic’s third wave in the United States, having never actually seen cases recede after the first wave.
 To some extent, this is a function of expanded testing.
-But the underlying data make clear that the same pattern we’ve seen twice before — new cases, new hospitalizations, new deaths — is poised to repeat itself.
+But the underlying data makes clear that the same pattern we’ve seen twice before — new cases, new hospitalizations, new deaths — is poised to repeat itself.

 Notice the plunge in the markets shortly after Feb.
 24.